staysee/news_api/README.md

 Select an article card to read the article on a new tab.

 ## Technologies Used
-News Roulette is build with News API, HTML, CSS, JavaScript, jQuery, GoogleFonts.
+News Roulette is build with GNews API, HTML, CSS, JavaScript, jQuery, GoogleFonts.

+### Update
+This project originally used the News API, but has switched to GNews API on 10/6/2020.